-On Monday 23 November 2015, the ACOSS Board approved the selection of the following candidates for appointment as ACOSS Policy Advisers in the nominated policy areas for the period 2015-2018.
+On 23 November 2015, the ACOSS Board approved selection of the following candidates for appointment as ACOSS Policy Advisors in five core strategic policy areas for the period 2015-2018:

 Peter Whiteford – Peter is a Professor in the Crawford School of Public Policy and a leading expert on social security and welfare policy.